Immigration and Nationality Act Section 287(g): History

 287(g) programs were originally used to deport criminals who were screened while in jail.
 Then, in 2006, officers under the sheriff of Charlotte, North Carolina, Jim Pendergraph, began screening the public for violations of civil immigration law.
 This began the "task force model" of 287(g) in addition to the original jail-based model.
 Pendergraph was later appointed chief of ICE's Office of State and Local Coordination, and in this position he expanded the task force model to other communities.
 At the close of 2012, ICE reported that it had decided to discontinue its agreements under the task force model, saying that "other enforcement programs, including Secure Communities, are a more efficient use of resources."
 Participation of localities in the 287(g) program reduced from a peak of 72 localities in 2011 to 37 in March 2017.
 Chris Newman, National Day Laborer Organizing Network's legal director, reported in early 2017 that he thought the 287(g) program was coming to a close.

-However, Donald Trump asked the Department of Homeland Security to build more 287(g) partnerships in a January 2017 executive order.
+Donald Trump asked the Department of Homeland Security to build more 287(g) partnerships in a January 2017 executive order.
 Commentators speculate that his planned expansion includes a return to the "task force" model.
 Subsequently, a number of sheriffs requested to join the 287(g) program in the early months of the Trump administration.
 287(g) agreements increased from 135 in January 2025 to 649 in June 2025.

+Legal issues

+Legal discussions surrounding 287(g) agreements focus on the limits of delegated authority, the proper handling of detainers, and compliance with federal immigration procedures.
+Courts have ruled that immigration enforcement remains primarily a federal responsibility, and that local officers must stay within the powers outlined in their agreements.
+Several lawsuits have challenged agencies for alleged overreach, including detaining U.S. citizens or holding individuals without a valid immigration basis.
+Questions about liability, due process, and the Fourth Amendment appear frequently in litigation.

+The program raises federalism concerns because immigration is a federal domain, but the program relies on local officers for operational support.
+Supporters argue that 287(g) fits within constitutional limits because the federal government directs the program and retains final authority.
+Critics argue that the program blurs the line between federal and local powers, especially when local agencies use immigration authority in ways that differ from federal priorities.
+The voluntary nature of the program and the variation among agreements contribute to ongoing debates about the proper balance between national policy and local discretion.